rahul22mrk/job-discovery-platform/docs/architecture/system-architecture.md

     ApiJobSource
     RssSource

-This prevents the rest of the application from becoming dependent on one provider.
+The rest of the application should depend on the interface rather than a specific provider.

 ---

-# 8. Search Provider Independence
+# 11. Search Provider Independence

-The architecture should avoid:
+The architecture should avoid direct coupling between business logic and external provider SDKs.

-    Business Logic
+Preferred:

+    Discovery
         ↓
-    Provider-specific API

-Instead:

-    Business Logic
-        ↓
     JobSource
         ↓
     Provider Adapter
+        ↓
+    External Provider

+This makes it possible to:

+- Replace a provider
+- Add another provider
+- Disable a provider
+- Compare providers
+- Measure provider quality

-This allows the product to replace or add providers without rewriting the discovery pipeline.
+without rewriting the discovery engine.

 ---

-# 9. Fetcher
+# 12. Fetcher

-The Fetcher is responsible only for retrieving public documents.
+The Fetcher retrieves publicly accessible pages.

 Responsibilities:

 - HTTP requests
 - Timeout
 - Redirect handling
+- Response validation
 - Retry
 - Backoff
-- Response validation
+- Content type handling
 - Fetch metadata

-It should not contain:
+The Fetcher should not contain business logic such as:

 - Walk-in detection
-- Job extraction
+- Job ranking
-- Ranking
-- Business rules
+- Deduplication
+- User search logic

 ---

+# 13. External Web Access

+The public web is an unreliable external dependency.

+Pages may:

+- Disappear
+- Change structure
+- Return errors
+- Change content
+- Block automated requests
+- Become outdated

+The architecture should expect failures.

+One source or page failing must not stop the complete discovery task.

+Only appropriately accessible public pages should be processed.

+The system must not bypass:

+- CAPTCHA
+- Login
+- Authentication
+- Technical access controls
+- Other restrictions intended to prevent automated access

+Applicable crawling restrictions and source terms should be respected.

+---

-# 10. Extraction Module
+# 14. Extraction Module

 The Extraction module converts raw documents into candidate job information.